Paul J. Rainey: Biography

-Paul James Rainey was born September 18, 1877, in Cleveland, Ohio, the fifth of Eleanor Beatty (née Mitchell) and William J. Rainey's five children.
+Paul James Rainey was born September 18, 1877, in Cleveland, Ohio, the fifth of Eleanor Beatty (née Mitchell) and William Joab Rainey's five children.
+His sister was Grace Rainey Rogers.

 Scion of a wealthy family whose fortune came from coal and coke production, Rainey earned a reputation as a playboy.
 He invested in numerous personal projects, including his Tippah Lodge in Mississippi, a hotel, prize horses, and private railroad cars.

 Although he owned other residences, he favored Tippah Lodge, his sprawling estate in rural Mississippi.

 Rainey was active with the American Geographical Society, American Museum of Natural History, the New York Zoological Society, and the Smithsonian Institution, among other organizations.

 Rejected by the military for health reasons, Rainey purchased an ambulance and drove it on the Western Front during World War I.

-African expedition film
+African expedition films

+Paul J. Rainey's African Hunt

 After the war, Rainey hunted big game in Africa.
-Rainey and his team filmed some of the earliest film footage of African animals in the wild.
-In 1912, a six-reel documentary film Paul J. Rainey's African Hunt was released.
+He and his team filmed some of the earliest film footage of African animals in the wild.
+In 1912, they released the six-reel documentary film Paul J. Rainey's African Hunt.